OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Unauthorized access to model parameters through a data leak of the development environment.

-Impact: Confidentiality breach of model intellectual property.
+Impact: Confidentiality breach of model parameters, which can result in intellectual model theft and/or allowing to perform model attacks on the stolen model that normally would be mitigated by rate limiting, access control, or detection mechanisms.

+Alternative ways of model theft are [model theft through use](/goto/modeltheftuse/) and [direct runtime model theft](/goto/runtimemodeltheft/).

 **Controls:**